stu-bell/generator-stui5/README.md

 Generator help: `yo stui5 --help` or `yo stui5:subgen --help` where `subgen` is one of the subgenerators available.

+Although you can directly call any sub-generator included in this generator, some of them depend on config that gets set using the top-level app generator.

 |Generator:subGenerator  |Command  |Description
 |--|--|--|
 |stui5  |`yo stui5`        | Generate a new UI5 app from scratch